biosustain/AutoFlow-HTC/README.md

 ## Results

 It must be noted that all the time units will appear in hours.
+The Results directory contains an example of the data obtained by running the program with the following command : ``tecan_od_analyzer -bc``

 ### Figures :